sacha-lewis/lubuntu/README.md

 ```

 ### Window Snapping
 Simple way to snap windows.
+CTRL+SHIFT+ARROWS and CTRL+SHIFT+S to max
 - First access openbox settings and this will auto create this file
 - ~/.config/openbox/rc.xml
 ```xml